He Is Your Brother

 "He Is Your Brother" is a song recorded by the Swedish recording group ABBA, then known as Björn & Benny, Agnetha & Anni-Frid, which was written and produced by Andersson and Ulvaeus.
 It was included on their debut studio album Ring Ring (1973), and was chosen as the album's second single on 1 November 1972 via Polar Music, released only in Scandinavia and New Zealand.
-The song features similar lyrical themes to their previous single "People Need Love", reaching out to your fellow man.
+The song features lyrical themes similar to those of their previous single "People Need Love", reaching out to your fellow man.

 The song only charted in Scandinavian countries.
 In Sweden, it did not reach the sales chart but was a big radio hit reaching #1 on the Tio i Topp singles chart.

 Background

 "He Is Your Brother" was written and composed by Benny Andersson & Björn Ulvaeus.
 The recording sessions for the group’s debut album commenced on 26 September 1972, with this song being recorded in October 1972.
 All four band members share lead-vocals on this recording.
 A downwards glissando is used in the introduction of the song, similarly used in "Dancing Queen".

 The song was one of the early favourites among the group's members, and was the only song from the group's first album which was performed during the group's 1973 Folkpark tour, 1977 tour of Europe and Australia.
 The song was therefore featured live in the film ABBA: The Movie (1977).

 In January 1979, "He Is Your Brother" was part of the opening medley, performed by artists (along with ABBA), during the Music for UNICEF Concert.